Want To Look Like An Athlete? It's Simple, Train Like One!

-RBT allows exercisers of all fitness levels to participate safely because they can rest whenever they want before resuming the workout.
+RBT allows exercisers of all fitness levels to participate safely because they can rest whenever they need to before resuming the workout.

 RBT elevates the workout intensity while making the workout safer at the same time.

-If you have never done this style of training all you need to remember is the phrasing "push until you can't, rest until you can."
+If you have never done this style of training all you need to remember is the phrase "push until you can't, rest until you can."